Your site should load as fast as possible. Even a 1 sec. delay in page response could result in a 7% reduction in conversions.

 Even if you’re using a CDN to boost web performance, an underperforming CDN will still degrade your delivery.
 Testing is critical in determining a CDN’s actual performance and availability.
-Any CDN can claim to be “the fastest CDN on the planet,” but the only way to properly evaluate a CDN’s performance is to consistently test and measure it.
+Any CDN can claim to be “the fastest CDN on the planet,” but the only way to evaluate a CDN’s performance is to test and measure it consistently.

-This guide will provide you an overview of which metrics effectively evaluate CDN performance and availability, and what tools to use to monitor your web performance—with or without a CDN (using Cedexis Radar and WebPageTest.org.)
+This guide will provide an overview of which metrics effectively evaluate CDN performance and availability and what tools to use to monitor your web performance—with or without a CDN (using Cedexis Radar and WebPageTest.org.)

 The Best Metrics to Measure CDN Performance

 -Throughput a/k/a Time To Last Byte (TTLB)